tdilauro/Simplified-wiki/Deployment-Instructions.md

 # Outstanding questions/issues

 * I need a dev environment where I can do active development with a persistent connection and access to a large dataset.
 Is this what you mean by a "dev" environment?
 If not, what is the dev environment for and how can I get the dev environment I need?
+* Instead of a single 'libsimple' database I need three databases, one for each component.
 * How do we turn the instructions above into a puppet module?
 * Where is a safe place to store the all-important simplified_env file, which contains credentials and secrets?
 * What Jenkins jobs do we need to define?
 How are they to be set up?
 * Is it still useful to run the server in a python virtualenv?
 Or does it not matter since these are single-purpose servers?
-* What are the AWS credentials that will let the content server and the metadata wrangler upload static content to S3?
+* What are the AWS credentials that will let the content server and the metadata wrangler upload static content (covers and ebooks) to S3?
+Do you have preferred bucket names?
-* Instead of a single 'libsimple' database I need three databases, one for each component.
 * Can we connect the dev environment to the ILS to perform patron authentication?
 If not, can we connect to a sandbox ILS instead?

 ## Database for unit tests